How much does a Ford car service cost?Get a free quote now

-The cost of repairing your Ford will depend on what you need to be done, labour costs, parts availability, whether you use new or reconditioned parts, and more.
-Fortunately, Fords are generally quite easy to find replacement parts for in Australia, which can help keep car repair costs down.
+The cost of repairing your Ford will depend on what you need done, labour costs, parts availability, whether you use new or reconditioned parts, and more.
+Fortunately, Fords are generally quite easy to find replacement parts for in UK, which can help keep car repair costs down.
 Here are some common repairs and an approximate price guide:

 Guide to Ford car service costs by model

-It’s tricky to give an exact Ford service cost because it varies a lot depending on your make and model.
-So we’ve put together a list of the most common Fords in Australia, with approximate car service price for each.
+It’s tricky to give an exact Ford service cost, because it varies a lot depending on your make and model.
+So we’ve put together a list of the most common Fords in the UK, with approximate car service price for each.